Skip to main content

 Step 4.
 Assemble and send the payment payload

-Encode the payment payload as base64 JSON and attach it to your HTTP request in the Payment-Signature header:
+Encode the payment payload as base64 JSON and attach it to your HTTP request in the Payment-Signature header.
+The server-side facilitator settles this payment through the Settle x402 Payment API endpoint:

 sign.ts